 In the paper by Han et al. (2010) the spectrum of electromagnetic radiation seen by far observer for initial phase of oscillations has been computed.
 It was shown there that the spectrum contain a narrow feature which corresponds to the frequency of plasma oscillations.
 We revisited the approach of Ruffini et al. (2007b) and showed that for the case of uniform external electric field it is possible to reduce the system of four first order ordinary differential equations governing the dynamics of particle number density, energy density, momentum and electric field to just one second order equation.

-Then we analysed the frequency of oscillations, and found that the frequency of oscillations coincides up to a factor close to unity with the plasma frequency, which is strongly time dependent due to pair creation process.
+Then in the paper by Han et al. (2010); Benedetti et al. (2011) we analyzed the frequency of oscillations, and found that the frequency of oscillations coincides up to a factor close to unity with the plasma frequency, which is strongly time dependent due to pair creation process.
 Analytical arguments suggest that the frequency of oscillations should asymptotically reach the plasma frequency, and this fact has been demonstrated.
 The results of this work allow simple estimation of the frequency of plasma oscillations, and then of the spectrum of electromagnetic radiation generated by these oscillations.